kevscript/GoneRank2020/README.md

 # GoneRank [LIVE DEMO](https://gonerank.herokuapp.com)

-GoneRank is a FullStack App build for OL fans desiring to rate the performances of their players during the season.
+GoneRank is a FullStack App built for OL fans desiring to rate the performances of their players during the season.

 The main Goal is to establish a realistic Performance Ranking based on opinions of true club supporters, and avoid the ones made by biased media sources.

+The logic can be reused for any team/sport.

 ### 1. Built with: